Emerge-Lab/gpudrive/README.md

 Simulator Code Walkthrough (Learning the Madrona ECS APIs)
 -----------------------------------------------------------

 As mentioned above, this repo is intended to serve as a tutorial for how to use Madrona to implement a batch simulator for a simple 3D environment.
-If you're not interested in implementing your own novel environment simulator in Madrona and just want to try training agents, skip to the next section.
+If you're not interested in implementing your own novel environment simulator in Madrona and just want to try training agents, [skip to the next section](#training-agents).

 We assume the reader is familiar with the key concepts of the entity component system (ECS) design pattern.
-If you are unfamiliar with ECS concepts, we recommend that you check out Sander Martens' very useful [Entity Components FAQ](https://github.com/SanderMertens/ecs-faq).
+If you are unfamiliar with ECS concepts, we recommend that you check out Sander Mertens' very useful [Entity Components FAQ](https://github.com/SanderMertens/ecs-faq).

 #### Defining the Simulation's State: Components and Archetypes ####